Kajabity/wicked-text/jquery.wicked-text/README.md

 The plugin provides the following features: -

-*    **$.wikiText( plaintext )** - a jQuery utility function to convert Wiki formatted 'plaintext' to HTML.
+*    **$.wickedText( plaintext )** - a jQuery utility function to convert unformatted 'plaintext' to HTML.
-*    **$.fn.wikiText( plaintext )** - a jQuery wrapper function to add Wiki formatted text to a DOM object.
+*    **$.fn.wickedText( plaintext )** - a jQuery wrapper function to add unformatted text to a DOM object.

 In addition, one or two constants and functions have been made accessible from the plugin.

-You can try out the plugin on the Wiki Test page and see the results in real time (it's quite fast, too).
+You can try out the plugin on the Test page and see the results in real time (it's quite fast, too).

 Wicked Text uses a very simple textual mark-up syntax used for generating web pages.
 It is designed to be easy for non-technical users to write and edit and still produce rich, structured HTML content.
 The Wicked Text format is converted to simple, clean HTML -